-Here’s how to use these three methods to share Xbox One games with your friends and family, whether you downloaded the game from the Xbox Store or purchased it at a GameStop.
+Here’s how to use these methods to share Xbox One games with your friends and family.

 Sharing Digital Xbox One Games